 Cable Jig Concentration of Heavy Minerals $150.00

 to 60 Mesh.
-Return HM to Client/Discard or Return Tailings.
+Return HM to Client.
+Discard/Return Tailings as per client request.

 Preliminary Microscopic Evaluation of HM Indicators; $130.00

 Isolation of HM species of interest; Descriptive Report

 Metameric Categorization and Prioritization of G9-G10 Garnet Species $100.00